(Disclosure: Some of the links below may be affiliate links)

-But before this, you need to choose a Withdrawal Rate (WR).
-The withdrawal rate is the percent of your net worth that you are allowed to withdraw each year if you WR if 4% and your net worth one million, you will be allowed to withdraw 40’000 each year.
+Knowing your FI number will require knowing your Withdrawal Rate.
+The withdrawal rate is the percent of your initial net worth you can withdraw each year.
+For instance, if your withdrawal rate is 4% and your net worth is one million, you can withdraw 40’000 each year.

 4% is the most common withdrawal rate.
 It comes from the original Trinity study.
-It showed that using such a WR had a 98% chance of being able to make money last for 30 years.
-If you are more conservative, you can use a smaller WR.
+It showed that using such a withdrawal rate had a 98% chance of our money lasting 30 years.
+If you are more conservative, you can use a smaller withdrawal rate.
 If you are more aggressive, you could even take a higher number.
-Some people are living with a WR of 5%.
+Some people are living with a withdrawal rate of 5%.
 I use 3.5% as my withdrawal rate.

 So, what is your FI number at this stage?

 There is a last component to the FI number that most people forget.
 It is the income that you may have when financially free.

 Even after stopping working, you may have some income.
-For instance, you may have a rental property that brings some income every month.
+For instance, you may have a rental property that brings some monthly income.
 Or you may have a side hustle that you continue after retirement.
-You need to compute an estimate of how much you will earn per month, if anything, during your financial independence.
+You need to estimate how much you will earn monthly, if anything, during your financial independence.

 You should not consider dividends income towards your FI number!
 The reason is that they are already included in the withdrawal of your net worth every year.
-If you count towards FI number, you are more likely to run out of money before you are financially independent.
+If you count dividends towards the FI number, you are more likely to run out of money before being financially independent.

 At some point, you are also likely to get some social security benefits, for instance.
 However, this is not easy to calculate if you want to retire early.
 It is expected to change before you retire.
 And you still need to cover the years before the official retirement age.